top of page

 Kids-Stations.jpg

-Thanks to a grant from the Ellen Browning Scripps Foundation, the Krayon Kiosk is a central feature of the Children's Area.
-Children have access to curated early learning apps on the station's four iPads.
-Access to this non-traditional learning tool levels the technological field for children without devices at home, and helps create a learning-rich environment alongside traditional items on offer in the Children's Area.
+Thanks to a grant from the Ellen Browning Scripps Foundation, the Touch2Play interactive touchscreen unity is a central feature of the Children's Area.
+Children have access to early learning games and videos on the wall-mounted touchscreen.
+Access to this non-traditional learning tool levels the technological field for children without devices at home and helps create a learning-rich environment alongside traditional items on offer in the Children's Area.

 rockinghorse.jpg